pandas-dev/pandas/doc/source/development/contributing_environment.rst

 Step 1: install a C compiler
 ----------------------------

 How to do this will depend on your platform.
-If you choose to user ``Docker`` in the next step, then you can skip this step.
+If you choose to use ``Docker`` in the next step, then you can skip this step.

 **Windows**